sorbet/sorbet/docs/internals.md

 and stores those types on the `Symbol`s corresponding to the method and arguments of that method.

-There are a handful of other things that the Resolver does (it makes sure all code is in a method, and that methods don't contain other methods, enters `Symbol`s for certain kinds of fields, etc.) There are pretty good comments at the top of [resolver/resolver.cc] which say more.
+There are a handful of other things that the Resolver does (it computes and records a linearization of the ancestor hierarchy so `derivesFrom` checks are fast, it computes bounds for generic type members, etc.) There are pretty good comments at the top of [resolver/resolver.cc] which say more.

 To give you an idea, this is what our Namer example looks like after the Resolver pass: